-Cast- Prosenjit, Raima, Paoli, Rahul, Ronodeep Bose, Tridha Choudhury, Mishka Halim
+Cast- Prosenjit, Raima, Paoli, Rahul, Ronodeep Bose, Tridha Choudhury, Mishka Halim and others

 Director- Kamaleshwar Mukherjee